 What an amazing place!
 My kids LOVED it.
 All our future trips to Vermont will include a trip here.
 I would recommend it to everyone with small children the exhibits are all hands on and there is something new to do every 30 minutes.
 I give them a 100 out of 10!!!
 J.M.C, facebook post

-- Nationally touring and featured exhibitions
+- Experience nationally touring and featured exhibitions.

-No pets except service animals are permitted in the building or on the trails.
+No pets, except service animals, are permitted in the building or on the trails.

 The Museum building and Hughes Pavilion are smoke-free areas.